Acceptability of Undergraduate Transfer Credit

 - Grades from other institutions are not included in the calculation of the University of Arizona grade-point average.

-- Remedial, vocational, technical, highly specialized and personal development courses are not accepted for credit.
+- The University of Arizona considers the credit recommendations from the American Council on Education (ACE).
+Remedial, vocational, and personal development courses are not accepted for credit.

-- Physical education (PE) activity courses are accepted for credit; however, no more than three (3) PE activity credits will apply as general electives toward the student's degree.
+- Physical education (PE) activity courses and Success Courses are accepted for credit; however, no more than three (3) PE activity credits and three (3) Success Course credits will apply as general electives toward the student's degree.

 - Proficiency or competency credit-by-exam earned at another college or university is non-transferable.

-- All transfer courses from Arizona public community colleges will be reviewed individually by the Director of Transfer Curriculum & Articulation and by the appropriate University departments to determine which courses are acceptable for University credit.
+- Courses from Arizona public community colleges are evaluated by the Director of Transfer Curriculum & Articulation and by the appropriate University faculty to determine which courses are acceptable for transfer.

 Related Guidelines and Links